-A lavish presentation sponsored by HRH Prince Laurent of Belgium, this folio edition is based on a study of the geological, natural, cultural and historical values of the landscapes of Central Anatolia, and the relationship of caravansarais to the environment as a whole.
+A lavish presentation sponsored by HRH Prince Laurent of Belgium, this folio edition is based on a study of the geological, natural, cultural and historical values of the landscapes of Central Anatolia, and the relationship of hans to the environment as a whole.
 Includes essays on flora and fauna, vegetation, agriculture, trade routes and includes stunning sepia-tint photos.
-The book, a result of the cooperation between teams from Turkey and Belgium, takes the reader traveler through the various faces of geology, vegetation, history architecture and other physical and human geographical aspects, all blended into the current landscape surrounding the caravansarais in south east Central Anatolia.
-The poetry and the universal beauty of the Central Anatolian landscape is honored in this high-quality edition.
+Includes rare, pre-restoration photos of the Oresin and Alay Hans.
+The poetry and the universal beauty of the birds, volcanoes, lakes, flowers and flamingos of Central Anatolian landscape is honored in this high-quality edition.

 Bayrak, M. Orhan.
 Türkiye Tarihi yerler kılavuzu.
 Istanbul: Inklap

 Excellent catalog-raisonné vademecum of monuments and historical sites in each region of Turkey.
 (In Turkish).

 Bektaş, Cengiz.
 Selçuklu kervansarayları, korummaları ve kullanılmaları uzerine bir öneri = A proposal regarding the Seljuk caravanserais, their protection and use.
 Istanbul: Yapi-Endustrie Merkezi Yayınları, 1999.